maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ## Strings, Runes, Bytes

-- Strings are not made of *Runes*
+- **Strings are not made of *Runes***
-- Using a sequence of *bytes* instead
+  - **Using a sequence of *bytes* instead**
   - Bytes do not have to be in any particular character encoding
   - But usually assumed to be UTF-8 code points
-  - Unless using hexadecimal escapes, string literals are UTF8
+  - String literals are UTF8 unless using hexadecimal escapes
-- *NOTE: Source-code is always in UTF-8*
+- *NOTE: Go Source-code is always in UTF-8*
 - We can extract values from a string using indexing
   - Zero-based indexing
   - Slice-expression also works with strings